Friday, July 4, 2025

 “It’s not gonna hurt”, that’s what the nurse told me when I came to the ER after an injury on the job.
 You see, I was a paramedic, and I had a massive crush on the nurse Liza.

-I fell for her as soon as I saw this cute Filipina nurse finagled her way to squeeze her diminutive self among the burly security officers to jab a quick sedative on the arm of an agitated patient.
+I fell for her as soon as I saw this cute Filipina nurse finagle her way to squeeze her diminutive self among the burly security officers to jab a quick sedative in the arm of an agitated patient.
 And then, she proceeded to organize the officers to hold the patient while she masterfully restrained the patient to the stretcher.

-She was a marvel to watch; a Wonder Woman in a sea of patients clamoring for attention.
-She was kind, compassionate but tough-as-nails when needed.
+She was a marvel to watch, a Wonder Woman in a sea of patients clamoring for attention.
+She was kind and compassionate, but tough as nails when needed.

 As paramedics assigned to this Level 1 trauma hospital, our crew quickly developed a great camaraderie with the ER staff.
 We worked together on gunshot wounds, stab wounds, accident patients, heart attacks, seizures, and the often-rambunctious intoxicated patients.